-This is an adaptation of the SDI framework developed by the Iowa Department of Education1.
-The Framework for Specially Designed Instruction (SDI) in Preschool was designed to be applicable across the various needs of preschool aged children with disabilities in early childhood settings in Colorado.
+This is an adaptation of the SDI framework developed by the Iowa Department of Education.
+The Framework was deliberately designed to be applicable across the various needs of learners with disabilities in early childhood settings in Colorado.

-1 Iowa's Specially Designed Instruction (SDI) Framework [PDF].
+&lt;sup>1 Iowa's Specially Designed Instruction (SDI) Framework [PDF].
 (2017, August).
 Iowa Department of Education.